 DPO / Data Protection Officer.
 As per GDPR Art.
-37 the controller (sponsor) and and the processor (each investigator) shall designate a data protection officer in any case where the core activities of the controller or the processor consist of processing operations which, by virtue of their nature, their scope and/or their purposes, require regular and systematic monitoring of data subjects on a large scale; or the core activities of the controller or the processor consist of processing on a large scale of health data.
-As stipulated in the article, we do not consider biotech companies as the one described as being required to appoint a DPO implying that the Project Manager will be appointed contact person for GDPR purposes, but only as a subordinate function sustaining the key Project Manager tasks required to be solved for the trial to be run.
+37 the controller (sponsor) and and the processor (each investigator) shall designate a data protection officer in any case where the core activities of the controller or the processor consist of processing operations which, by virtue of their nature, their scope and/or their purposes, require regular and systematic monitoring of data subjects on a large scale; or the core activities of the controller, we do not consider biotech companies as the one described as being required to appoint a DPO implying that the Project Manager will be appointed contact person for GDPR purposes, but only as a subordinate function sustaining the key Project Manager tasks required to be solved for the trial to be run.